IN ASSOCIATION WITH CM ARTISTS

 Macedonian pianist Simon Trpčeski (pronounced terp-CHESS-kee) has established himself as one of the most remarkable musicians to have emerged in recent years, praised not only for his powerful virtuosity and deeply expressive approach, but also for his warm personality and commitment to strengthening Macedonia’s cultural image.

-His latest recording, featuring Tchaikovsky’s Piano Concertos Nos.
-1 and 2 with Vasily Petrenko and the Royal Liverpool Philharmonic Orchestra, was released in the autumn of 2014 on the Onyx Classics label, and another Wigmore Hall Live album featuring works by Brahms, Ravel, and Poulenc was released in early 2016.
+A recording featuring Tchaikovsky’s Piano Concertos Nos.
+1 and 2 with Vasily Petrenko and the Royal Liverpool Philharmonic Orchestra was released in the autumn of 2014 on the Onyx Classics label, and another Wigmore Hall Live album featuring works by Brahms, Ravel, and Poulenc was released in early 2016.
+His most recent recording – released by Onyx Classics in June 2017 – revives his much-heralded collaboration with Vasily Petrenko and the Royal Liverpool Philharmonic and features Prokofiev’s Piano Concertos No. 1 and 3 together with the Overture on Hebrew Themes.

-Mr. Trpčeski also performs chamber music as often as he can at festivals such as Aspen, Verbier, Risor, Bergen, and the Baltic Sea Festival.
-In Summer 2011, he joined the cellist Nina Kotova to perform works by Chopin for a theatrical event based on the life of Frédéric Chopin featuring the renowned actors Jeremy Irons and Sinead Cusack at the Tuscan Sun Festival.
-He has a regular duo partnership with cellist Daniel Müller-Schott and recent collaborations have included a North American tour with performances in Vancouver, Montreal, and Washington, D.C; appearances at the Concertgebouw, Wigmore Hall, and in Bilbao; and trio performances with Julia Fischer and Daniel Müller-Schott at the Wigmore Hall and Dresden Philharmonie.
+Mr. Trpčeski also performs chamber music as often as he can, at festivals such as Aspen, Verbier, Risor, Bergen, and the Baltic Sea Festival.
+He recently launched a new project called Makedonissimo featuring exquisite arrangements of Macedonian folk music by Pande Shaov for piano, clarinet, violin, cello, and percussion.
+The project debuted at the Ludwigsburg Festival and Ljubljana Festival, with additional performances being planned for future seasons.
+In 2011 Mr. Trpčeski joined the cellist Nina Kotova to perform works by Chopin for a theatrical event based on the life of Frédéric Chopin featuring the renowned actors Jeremy Irons and Sinéad Cusack at the Tuscan Sun Festival.
+He has a regular duo partnership with cellist Daniel Müller-Schott and recent collaborations have included a North American tour; appearances at the Concertgebouw, Wigmore Hall, and in Bilbao; and trio performances with Julia Fischer and Daniel Müller-Schott at the Wigmore Hall and Dresden Philharmonie.

 With the special support of KulturOp — Macedonia’s leading cultural and arts organization — and the Ministry of Culture of the Republic of Macedonia, Mr. Trpčeski works regularly with young musicians in Macedonia in order to cultivate the talent of the country’s next generation of artists.